Juridicial System

 The courts of general jurisdiction administer justice in the form of civil, commercial, administrative and criminal legislation.
 The Constitutional Court of Ukraine is a special judicial body of constitutional control.

 Justice is administered by professional judges and, in cases overseen by the law, by people’s assessors and juries.
-The independence of judges is guaranteed by their immunity and their election by the Supreme Rada permanently after their first appointment to the position of professional judge by the President of Ukraine for a five-year term.
+The independence of judges is guaranteed by their immunity and their election by the Verkhovna Rada (The Parliament) permanently after their first appointment to the position of professional judge by the President of Ukraine for a five-year term.

 The judicial system of Ukraine consists of four levels of courts of general jurisdiction, as follows: